 Want to add some French Christmas decorating ideas to your home this year?
-Keep reading.
+Keep reading for tips and ideas this holiday season for bring authentic french country style into your home.

 There’s a hint of Christmas magic in the air isn’t there?
 Time soon to dig out the Christmas decorations, untangle the fairy lights ( cursing ) and almost always, add one or two new shiny baubles to the Christmas collection!

-Here are some easy Christmas decorating ideas for a Rustic French Home from Katie Anderson over at Love French Style Blog.
+Here are some easy Christmas decorating ideas for a Rustic French Home from Katie Anderson – an ex-pat living in France.

 Fresh, woody scents, warm lighting and natural textures are top of the list for a Rustic French Home at Christmas, but a few little seasonal rituals can be all it takes to turn a great Christmas into a truly special one.